meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 different organizations.

 For example, keys defined as part of [splice](https://github.com/hyperledger-labs/splice) are prefixed with `splice.lfdecentralizedtrust.org/`.
+See [Mandatory Metadata](#mandatory-metadata) for the metadata keys defined by this CIP.

 This approach enables new metadata keys to be introduced both in a top-down fashion by defining their meaning as part of new CIPs, as well as in a bottom-up fashion by keys being defined ad-hoc and adopted more widely purely based on their usefulness.

-TODO: define the metadata keys used by the standard
-- the URL of the registry UI

 ### Details